Want To Learn Something New? Create A Personalised Plan in 5 Steps

 Define what you want to achieve and set goals that indicate when you’ve reached a certain level.

-Try to find a mentor who would be willing to help with your learning, someone you could talk to, email with questions.
+Try to find a mentor who would be willing to help with your learning, someone you could talk to or email with questions.
 Seek out people who are learning the same subjects as you and exchange information and experience.
 Join a relevant online community.

 What will your learning process be?
 How will you approach your learning?
 What will your daily/weekly learning plan be?
 How much time will you dedicate to each resource?
 How much time will you allocate to studying theory and practising?
 Determine how to test your knowledge and skills.
 These are some things to keep in mind as you plan how to go about working regularly to achieve your goals.